-Where jointly-authored publications are included in the submission, the candidate is required to submit a Declaration of Authorship form for each co-authored paper, submitted as part of the thesis for examination.
-The candidate should declare the extent to which the publication is his/her work and what his/her specific contributions were, and this should normally be certified by the supervisory panel and all authors concerned, but at least independently verified in all cases.
-This Declaration of Authorship should be bound with the other submitted materials at the examination submission stage.
+Where jointly-authored publications are included in the submission, the candidate is required to submit a Declaration of Authorship form for each coauthored paper, submitted as part of the thesis for examination.
+The candidate should declare the extent to which the publication is their work and what their specific contributions were, and this should normally be certified by the supervisory panel and all authors concerned, but at least independently verified in all cases.
+This Declaration of Authorship should preface each coauthored chapter of the thesis at the examination submission stage.

 Novel contribution should normally be apparent in at least three of the papers in which the candidate is main or key contributor.
 Other papers with smaller or more specific contributions can also be included in the thesis, where this makes sense in terms of its overall coherence.
-All papers and the accompanying chapters should be presented and bound (together) in accordance with the regulations in section 9.4 and the guidelines provided.
+All papers and the accompanying chapters should be presented in accordance with the regulations in section 9.4 and the guidelines provided.